Hello there, I'm a human who likes computers and math.

 Unfortunately, after restarting it using the on/off button, OpenWRT would disappear and I would be again greeted by the "Emergency room" interface.
 After a couple more hours of frustration, I managed to make the factory image stay by reflashing it using the sysupgrade image, combining the first and third methods from the wiki:

-2. Configure your computer's IP address to 192.168.1.10 and connect to a LAN port in the router.
+2. Change your computer's IP address to 192.168.1.10 and connect it to a LAN port on the router.

-3. Turn the router off.
+3. Turn off the router.

 The mathematically perfect knife